 1. New luxury groups emerging

 Slowing global economic growth has led to a decline in the demand for luxury goods.
-More and more fashion and luxury companies have adjusted to multi-brand strategies by establishing a balanced brand portfolio, in order to reduce the growth volatility of a single brand, achieve resource synergy and enrich talent pool.
+More and more fashion and luxury companies have adjusted to multi-brand strategies by establishing a balanced brand portfolio, in order to reduce the growth volatility of a single brand, achieve resource synergy and enrich the talent pool.

 In August 2018, Italian luxury group Ermenegildo Zegna acquired an 85% stake in American designer brand Thom Browne (overall valuation at USD 500M).
-In addition to its own menswear brand Ermenegildo Zegna, Zegna group also owns Italian womenswear brand Agona.
+In addition to its own menswear brand Ermenegildo Zegna, Zegna Group also owns Italian womenswear brand Agona.
 As one of the world’s largest high-end fabric manufacturer, Zegna Group also manufactures clothes for fashion brands such as Gucci, Saint Laurent, Dunhill and Tom Ford.
 Zegna’s CEO has expressed that they have been working on building a multi-brand group.

 In February 2018, China Fosun International Group completed its acquisition of a majority stake in French classic luxury brand Lanvin.
 In May, Fosun completed its acquisition of Austrian luxury lingerie brand Wolford.
 Fosun has been very active in global fashion and luxury investment in recent years.
 Other luxury investments include Russian centennial jewelry brand Fabergé and American womenswear brand St. John.